BlaqueDevs/se-assignment-day-5-technical-writing-and-review-onyangor/README.md

                         Avoid vague phrases like "More Details" or "Additional Info".

 ## 11. What should be included in the introduction of a Readme to immediately inform users about what the product does?
+            Project Name & Tagline
+                        Clearly state the product’s name.
+                        Provide a short, catchy tagline that summarizes its purpose.
+                                    Example:
+                                         FastAPI Framework – The high-performance web framework for building APIs with Python.

+           Brief Overview (What It Does)
+                        Explain what the product is and its primary function in 1–2 sentences.
+                        Avoid technical jargon; keep it simple and clear.
+                                    Example:
+                                    FastAPI is a modern, fast web framework for building APIs with Python, based on standard Python type hints.

+         Key Features (Optional Bullet Points)
+                        List 3–5 major features that make the product unique or useful.
+                        Use concise bullet points.
+                                    Example:
+                                     Fast & Efficient – Optimized for speed, with automatic data validation.
+                                     Easy to Use – Minimal boilerplate, with clear documentation.
+                                     Asynchronous Support – Handles async requests natively.

+         Why Use This?
+(Value Proposition)
+                        Briefly mention the problem it solves or how it benefits users.
+                        Compare it to alternatives if relevant.
+                                    Example:
+                                    Unlike Flask or Django, FastAPI allows you to write APIs quickly with built-in data validation, making development faster and more reliable

 ## 12. How can you succinctly convey the purpose and key features of a product?